nmndeep/Robust-Segmentation/README.md

 <h4>Citation</h4>

-If you use our code/models consider citing us with the follwong BibTex entry:
+If you use our code/models consider citing us with the following BibTex entry:
 ```
 @inproceedings{croce2024robust,
  title={Towards Reliable Evaluation and Fast Training of Robust Semantic Segmentation Models},